LuksOracle/chainlink-lukso/README.md

 Chainlink oracle on Lukso blockchain which supports API uint256 GET requests.

-Note:

 ## Starting the Chainlink node on Lukso with WSS RPC URL:

 1. Clone this repository.
 ```shell
 git clone git@github.com:LuksOracle/chainlink-lukso.git
 ```

-:warning: Note: if running on Windows, use WSL2, and clone the repository onto /home rather than /mnt.
-Otherwise, Chainlink will be unable to connect to pgSQL :warning:

 2. Test Chainlink Node v2.2.0 with TOML files

 Enter directory